-What makes Transfer Case so much better than other carrying solutions for your bike?
-We’ve talked about the features and details in the Transfer Case product page, but let’s talk about its benefits that can’t be explained in single sentences.
-These benefits make our bike case truly unique and make travel so much easier to move around at your destination - so you can get on with what's important: riding.
+What makes Transfer Case better than other carrying solutions for your bike?
+We’ve talked about the features and details on the Transfer Case page, but let’s dive deeper about its standout benefits.

-1. Transfer Case is smaller than other bike cases.
+1. The Transfer Case is smaller than other bike cases.

-On airline flights, its small size can save you money.
-Although most U.S. airlines have a 62” linear dimension limit for standard size luggage- which Transfer Case is slightly above- it’s up to the airline counter agent at the airport to assess your Case and decide to charge you.
-Transfer Case has avoided oversized fees in many instances.
-We don't make any guarantees of its ability to skirt an oversized fee -only that it provides the best chance at avoiding fees.
+That's right.
+Its small size can save you money.
+Although most U.S. airlines have a 62” linear dimension limit for standard size luggage--which the Transfer Case is slightly above--it’s really up to the airline counter agent at the airport to assess your luggage and decide whether to charge you or not.
+While the Transfer Case has a good track record in avoiding fees, we can't guarantee it--only that it provides the best chance at avoiding fees.

 Some airlines are lenient with luggage slightly above their standard size limit, depending on what you say is inside.
-It's up to you if you claim it's a bike or want to sneak it though as something else.
+Is it artwork?
+General work equipment?
+Those could be technically true and skirt a fee.
 Check with your airline on their bicycle allowance policy as some airlines are more friendly than others toward bike travelers.
-Our recommendation is to make travel arrangements with bike-friendlier airlines (a blog post on this topic coming soon.)
-There are more savings while flying that can come with Transfer Case - see the point below.
+Our recommendation is to make travel arrangements with bike-friendlier airlines.

-With the Case weighing under 6kg alone, moving around during travel is no longer a hassle.
-Going up stairs to your room is easier thanks to the Case’s handle positioning (two handles on the top for lifting, two on the side for pulling).
-It even has shoulder straps so you can carry it up stairs like a backpack, if the staircase is wide enough.
+Rolling through a transit station is a glide thanks to the multiple handles and rugged wheels at the bottom of the Case.
+Going up and down stairs is also easy thanks to the Case’s handle positioning (two handles on the top for lifting, three on the side for pulling).
+It even has shoulder straps so you can walk around transit halls like a pro.

-Transfer Case’s lightweight benefits come through, again, in airline flying.
+The Transfer Case’s lightweight benefits come through again in airline flying.
 Many airlines around the world charge luggage by weight, not dimension.
 It’s a fee that cannot be avoided but reduced with Transfer Case.
-A Case packed with a 7kg road bike can weigh under 16kg even with tools, shoes, and clothing packed inside.
-Larger cases can run over 20kg with the same gear and luggage fees only increase as your weight gets heavier.
+A Transfer Case packed with a road bike can weigh as little as 16kg even with tools, shoes, and clothing packed inside.
+Other bike cases would run over 23kg with the same gear--and luggage fees only increase as your weight gets heavier.

 15.3kg = 33.7lbs

-Keep this in mind: you can fill any empty space inside the voids of your frame with kits, cycling shoes, souvenirs, or whatever you might bring on a trip.
-This can provide additional padding to your bike while still having the case under the weight limit.
-This could even reduce the number of bags you need while traveling!
+Keep this in mind: you can fill any empty space or the voids of your frame with cycling kits, shoes, souvenirs, or whatever you might bring on a trip and still keep it under the airline's weight limit.
+This can provide additional padding to your bike and even reduce the number of bags you need while traveling!

 See Packing Information for videos on how to pack Transfer Case.

-A major benefit to Transfer Case is being able to bring your own full-size bike.
-No need for special couplings on your frame or components to take apart your bike.
-No need for a special “travel bike” that only gets utilized on trips.
+A major benefit to the Transfer Case is being able to bring your own full-size bike.
+There's no need for "break-away" couplings on your frame or special components.
+No need for a special “travel bike” that only gets ridden during trips.
 Just bring your regular road or gravel bike.

-As we’ve said before, nothing beats having your bike wherever you travel, whether it's to a race or for exploring new terrain.
-Our goal at Post is to empower travelers by providing gear to enables this - and having your bike makes your cycling trip even better.
+Nothing beats having your bike wherever you travel, whether it's to a race, adventuring to new terrain, or exploring a city.
 Bring your bike places you never would before.
-Bring it to every adventure.
+Bring your bike to every adventure.